 Bowie Town Center: Landscaping for Great First — and Lasting — Impressions

-When Bowie Town Center was about to celebrate its 20th anniversary, operations manager Dennis Stillions had a big idea for the huge fountain that greets shoppers at the high-end shopping destination.
+When Bowie Town Center was about to celebrate its 20th anniversary, operations manager Dennis, their property manager, had a big idea for the huge fountain that greets shoppers at the high-end shopping destination.

 He wanted to spell out “20 YEARS” three times in vibrant flowers in the expansive beds circling the fountain.